 Biological, psychological, and social factors all play a part, as do lifestyle choices, relationships, and coping skills.
-According to a Special Report on Depression published by Harvard Medical School, researchers have identified a number of different factors that may put a person at risk for depression, including faulty mood regulation by the brain, genetic vulnerability, stress, medical problems, and medications.
+According to a Special Report on Depression published by Harvard Medical School, researchers have identified a number of different factors that may put a person at risk for depression, including faulty mood regulation by the brain, genetic predisposition, stress, medical problems, and medications.
 It’s believed that several of these forces interact, often – but not always – in the context of some triggering event, to bring on depression.

 Below is a list, adapted from the Harvard Special Report on Depression, of various factors that researchers believe play a role in depression.